Everything You Need to Know About California Expungements

 How Do Expungements California Affect Your Criminal Record and Employment?

-The California Penal Code states that a successful expungement erases virtually “all penalties and disabilities resulting from the offense.”
+The California Penal Code 1203.4 states that a successful expungement erases virtually “all penalties and disabilities resulting from the offense.”
 For many people, one of the most important benefits of expungement is the ability to answer “no” to the question of whether you have ever been convicted of a crime on future job applications.
-This can allow you to have a fresh start on your career.
+This can allow you to have a fresh start on your career without worrying about your criminal record.

 In fact, the California Penal Code prohibits employers from discriminating against employees on the basis of a conviction that has been expunged.
 If an employer seeks information regarding a conviction that has been expunged, California law permits the employee to sue for money damages.
 There are some exceptions to this rule, such as if you are seeking a job in law enforcement.